 - EST 2004

 This little unit has a very high CFM (second highest on the list) so it’s good for large spaces.
 The C600 DLX is for chemicals and gas abatement.
-It contains 26 lbs of an impregnated Carbon with Potassium Iodide.
+It contains 26 lbs of impregnated Carbon with Potassium Iodide.

-It removes more than 4,000 chemicals, including formaldehyde, VOCs from new construction, ammonia, benzene, toluene, radon, glues, pesticides, methylene chloride, mold mycotoxins, perchloroethylene, hydrogen sulfide, mercury vapors, hydrogen bromide, sulfer dioxide, chlorine, and more.
+It removes more than 4,000 chemicals, including formaldehyde, VOCs from new construction, ammonia, benzene, toluene, radon, glues, pesticides, methylene chloride, mold mycotoxins, perchloroethylene, hydrogen sulfide, mercury vapors, hydrogen bromide, sulfur dioxide, chlorine, and more.
 It’s good for new homes and it’s good for homes/workplaces that are in proximity to manufacturers that release chemicals from their manufacturing processes.

 It has all metal housing and can work well for chemically sensitive folks.